Jzbonner/Python-for-Data-Science/PythonAlgoStrategies.md

-# The Efficient Frontier: Markowitz Portfolio Optimization in Python
+# Portfolio Management, Strategies, and Optimization in Python
-> In this blog post you will learn about the basic idea behind Markowitz portfolio optimization as well as how to do it in Python.
-We will then show how you can create a simple backtest that re-balances its portfolio in a Markowitz-optimal way.
-We hope you enjoy it and get a little more enlightened in the process.

-(_Quantopian Blog_)
+> In this introductory section you will learn how to go about setting up Quantopian's Zipline backtester to work in tandem with Jupyter Notebook.
+Zipline is a Pythonic algorithmic trading library.
+It is an event-driven system for backtesting.
+Zipline is currently used in production as the backtesting and live-trading engine powering Quantopian -- a free, community-centered, hosted platform for building and executing trading strategies.
+These notes will also include information about portfolio management and optimization through algorithmic strategies.

 For additional documentation on the Quantopian Zipline backtester please refer to this reference guide: http://www.zipline.io/index.html.
 However a brief description of how to setup the Quantopian Zipline backtester and the Jupyter Notebook locally can be found below: